Monsters in the Elevator: Cooperative Math Card Game

 Monsters in the Elevator teaches counting by 10s and comparison (greater than/less than).
 It also touches on factoring (some monsters will get off at any floor divisible by 3, others at any floor divisible by 4).
 For younger children, the cooperative factor is great – the whole group wins or loses and no one has to feel left out.
 Simultaneous play also keeps everyone invested.

-Monsters in the Elevator has an Indiegogo campaign that runs through February 12.
-A single copy of the game currently goes for $15, with discounts for greater quantities.
+Monsters in the Elevator has an Indiegogo page where you can buy it.
+A single copy of the game currently goes for $24, with discounts for greater quantities.
 It’s a finalist in the 2017 Hasbro Game Lab competition, and winner of “Best Family Game” at 2016 Boston FIG. In our opinion, Monsters is a great pick; it is educational while also being genuinely fun to play.

 The Family Gamers were provided a complimentary copy of Monsters in the Elevator for review.